 I love to talk about shoes that work for my fussy feet, and my favorite pants (I love my Mountain Hardware pants).
 But it’s high time I shout out my Kipling wheeled backpack.
 It’s pictured here in all its glory.
 I found mine at the outlet store in Vegas a couple years ago, and it […]

-A list of all the incidental items and other tips you’re going to want for walking the Camino de Santiago.
+A list of all the incidental items and other tips you’re going to want to pack for walking the Camino de Santiago.

 The specific clothes for the Camino de Santiago don’t matter as much as the main ideas: keep it light weight, quick drying, and cool.